NovySan/unl-digifab/sessions/week2.md

 # Rhino 2D Basics
 1. Create new file from template.
 Small objects inches.
 2. User interface:
-  - Switch between single and quad (four-up) display.
+  a.
+Switch between single and quad (four-up) display.
-  - Pan, tilt, zoom in display.
+  b.
+Pan, tilt, zoom in display.
-  - Turning __Grid Snap__ on and off.
-(To create points that stick to origin, 0.25in, etc.)
-    - Try as a text command: Type _Snap_ once to turn it on.
+  c.
+Turning __Grid Snap__ on and off.
+(To create points that stick to origin, 0.25in, etc.) Try as a text command: Type _Snap_ once to turn it on.
 Once to turn it off.
 3. 2D Primitives
   - [_Line_](https://docs.mcneel.com/rhino/6/help/en-us/index.htm#commands/line.htm).
     - Choose start of line, end of line.